Local Lorentz Transformation and Mass-Energy Relation of Spinor: Abstract

 \section{Abstract}

-The nonlinear spinor fields coupled with the interactive potentials are important in the theory of elementary particles.
-In this paper, we establish the relationship between field theory and corresponding classical mechanics, and derive the local Lorentz transformations for the classical parameters.
-The classical mass of a particle is clearly defined, and the energy-speed relations for each potential term are strictly derived.
-The analysis in this paper shows that the different kind of potential results in different energy-speed relation, and the mass-energy relation $E=mc^2$ only exactly holds for the linear fields.
-The energy-speed relations can be used as fingerprints to identify the interactive potentials of a particle via elaborated experiments.
-0.3cm {\bf Keywords: } {\em mass-energy relation, nonlinear spinor field, classical approximation} 0.3cm {\bf PACC Code:} {1110Q, 1240Q, 1110E, 0420M}
+In this paper, we strictly establish classical concepts and relations according to a Dirac equation with scalar, vector and nonlinear potentials.
+To calculate classical parameters for moving spinor, the local Lorentz transformations for parameters are derived.
+The calculation shows that different kinds of potentials result in different energy-speed relations, and the energy-speed relations for these potentials are derived in detail.
+The usual mass-energy relation $E = mc^2$ holds only for the linear spinor.
+The energy-speed relations can be used as fingerprints to identify the interactive potentials of a particle by elaborated experiments.
+The analysis and results of this paper can also provide some natural explanations for the foundation of quantum mechanics, and clarify some long-standing puzzles in the theory.